This Creamy Chicken Pot Pie Soup is made without canned soup from scratch using simple ingredients I bet you already have in your pantry!

 - Add the chicken and any collected juice back into the soup.
 Add peas, carrots. continue to cook on low until heated through.
 Stir in the nutmeg.

 - Prepare puff pastry by cutting the dough into 1-inch wide strips.
-Bake puff pastry in the oven on a baking sheet lightly sprayed with cooking oil or a silicone baking mat for 15 minutes or until golden brown and puffy.
+Bake puff pastry in the oven on a baking sheet lightly sprayed with cooking oil or a silicone baking mat [paid link] for 15 minutes or until golden brown and puffy.

 Notes